Skip Navigation Links www.nws.noaa.gov

 Discussion for the Monthly Drought Outlook

-Tools used in the U.S. Monthly Drought Outlook (MDO) include the Climate Prediction Center (CPC) temperature and precipitation outlooks for April, various short- and medium-range forecasts and models such as the 7-day quantitative precipitation forecast (QPF) totals from the Weather Prediction Center (WPC), the 6-10 day and 8-14 day CPC extended-range forecasts (ERFs), dynamical models at the monthly time scale, climatology for April, and initial conditions such as soil moisture.
-The U.S. Drought Monitor valid on March 26, 2024 was used for initial drought conditions.
-There is an 83 percent change that El Niño conditions will transition to ENSO-neutral conditions by April-June 2024.
+Tools used in the U.S. Monthly Drought Outlook (MDO) include the Climate Prediction Center (CPC) temperature and precipitation outlooks for June, various short- and medium-range forecasts and models such as the 7-day quantitative precipitation forecast (QPF) totals from the Weather Prediction Center (WPC), the 6-10 day and 8-14 day CPC extended-range forecasts (ERFs), dynamical models at the monthly time scale, climatology for June, and initial conditions such as soil moisture.
+The U.S. Drought Monitor valid on May 28, 2024 was used for initial drought conditions.

-Forecast confidence is moderate to high in the Four Corners and low to moderate elsewhere in the Western Region.
+Forecast confidence is high in the Western Region.

 Forecast confidence is moderate in the High Plains region.

-Forecast confidence is moderate for western Texas and high elsewhere in the Southern Region.
+Forecast confidence is moderate for Texas and Oklahoma and high elsewhere in the Southern Region.

 Forecast confidence is low to moderate in the Midwest Region.

-Forecast confidence is low in North Carolina and moderate to high elsewhere in the Southeast Region.
+Forecast confidence is low in Florida and moderate to high elsewhere in the Southeast Region.

-Forecast confidence is low to moderate in the Northeast Region.
+Forecast confidence is moderate to high in the Northeast Region.

 Forecast confidence is high in Alaska.

-Forecast confidence is moderate in the U.S. Virgin Islands.
+Forecast confidence is high in the U.S. Virgin Islands.

 Forecaster: Adam Hartman